graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/visualstudiocode.md

 For now, we will install [Visual Studio Code](https://code.visualstudio.com) to write our software.
 This software is somewhere between a basic text editor and an IDE; it isn't as complex as some IDEs, but can do much more than Notepad.
 You can install it from the website (and probably the Mac store) but it is better to use our new package manager!

-* Mac Users!
-Type
+* **Mac Users!** Type
 `brew cask install visual-studio-code` and press enter.

-* Windows Users!
-Type `choco install vscode` and press enter.
+* **Windows Users!** Type `choco install vscode` and press enter.

 If all goes well, it should download and install the program for you.
 When it is installed, go ahead and open it - you should see something like this:

 ![Visual Studio Code Welcome Screen](media/01/img004_vscode_welcome.png)

-On that screen, go ahead and click the two links in the upper right that say "Install support for Javascript" and "TypeScript".
-We will be using both of those soon, and getting the support installed is a great idea!
+Congratulations!
+You have a new text editor.
+A lot of those links on that welcome page might be worth a look, especially the Interface Overview and Interactive Playground, if you want to master this cool tool.